-Most parents want to provide for their children but fear that their children may lose governmental assistance.
-In order to provide for this contingency, they may leave money to another child with a request to help the disabled child, but these funds are not protected from creditors or divorce.
+Most parents want to provide for their disabled children but fear that their children may lose governmental assistance if they give them money.
+In order to provide for this contingency, they may leave money to another child and request that child use these funds to assist his or her disabled sibling.
+However, these funds may become unavailable to the disabled child.
+The child who is entrusted to take care of his or her sibling may pass away or that child's creditors may lay claim to those funds.

 A lawyer needs to look at the total picture and a good way to protect your child while preserving your child’s eligibility is to create a third party special needs trust.
 The trust will be examined by governmental authorities and if the trust is not properly drafted, governmental agencies may disqualify your child from receiving needed care and assistance.